NBISweden/workshop-reproducible-research/docs/git.md

 !!! note "Quick recap"
     We have used two `git` commands this far:

-    * `git init` - this command tells git to track the current directory
+    * `git init` - this command tells git to track the current directory.
     * `git status` - this is a command you should use *a lot*.
 It will tell you, amongst other things, the status of your git clone in relation to the online remote repository.